Insurance & Reinsurance

 - Karani v Show Projects (2013) – Claim by Gerry Cottle’s circus arising out gas explosion in caravan injuring performer.
 Issues included whether an EL or PL claim, late notification, estoppel, exclusion for deliberate acts, breach of condition precedent and avoidance.

-- Re: Volcanic Ash (2010) Advised AXA on whether disruption to air travel caused by eruption of the Eyjafjallajökull volcano in Iceland was covered under AXA’s travel policies
+- Re: Volcanic Ash (2010) Direct instructions from AXA to advise on whether disruption to air travel caused by eruption of the Eyjafjallajökull volcano in Iceland was covered under AXA’s travel policies

 - Tate Gallery v Duffy Construction Ltd (No 2) EWHC 912 (TCC) – Flooding at the Tate Gallery.
 Reasonable precautions condition.